awsdocs/aws-service-catalog-admin-guide/doc_source/using-service-actions.md

  **Access denied while assuming the role**

  AWS Service Catalog was unable to assume the role specified in the service action definition\.
-Make sure that the *servicecatalog\.amazonaws\.com* principal, or a regional principal such as *servicecatalog\.us\-east\-1\.amazonaws\.com*, is whitelisted in the role's trust policy\.
+Make sure that the *servicecatalog\.amazonaws\.com* principal, or a regional principal such as *servicecatalog\.us\-east\-1\.amazonaws\.com*, is allowlisted in the role's trust policy\.

  **An error occurred \(AccessDeniedException\) when calling the StartAutomationExecution operation: User is not authorized to perform: ssm:StartAutomationExecution on the resource\.**